cotarr/irc-hybrid-client/README.md

 # Installation

-There is a complete step by step installation instruction in the [docmentation](https://cotarr.github.io/irc-hybrid-client).
+There are complete step by step installation instructions in the [docmentation](https://cotarr.github.io/irc-hybrid-client).
 The steps listed here are a minimal installation guide for people very familiar with deploying Node.js/Express servers.